learn-co-students/guided-module-one-project-assessment-dumbo-web-82619/README.md

 This app was developed as Flatiron School’s mod1 group project to demonstrate the knowledge of Active Record Associations, as well as CRUD methods, and database management.

+Here is a link to the blog about this app: https://medium.com/@bennylouie/summarizing-my-mod-1-project-2783b8438540?
 ---

 HOW TO GET STARTED